wawjr3d/jquery.autocomplete/README.md

 ####itemDisplay
-How to display an individual result from data item.
+How to display an individual result.
+The signature of `itemDisplay` is `item`. `item` refers to the current result's underlying raw data.
 **Default:**

 	function(item) {